alexdrone/YAS/README.md

 Drag `YAS.framework` in your project and add it as an embedded binary.

-If you use [xcodegen](https://github.com/yonaskolb/XcodeGen) add the framework to your *project.yml* like so:
+If you are using [xcodegen](https://github.com/yonaskolb/XcodeGen) add the framework to your *project.yml* like so:

 ```yaml
 targets: